- Servings : 2

 - Ready In : 13m

-Simple, delicious, and very pretty to look at, glazed carrots are a classic side dish, and a great addition to any holiday table.
+From the author, Stefan Bloom: Simple, delicious, and very pretty to look at, glazed carrots are a classic side dish and a great addition to any holiday table.
 The trick with glazing carrots, or any vegetable, is to have the liquid in the pan be reduced to a glaze at the same time as the vegetables finish cooking – you want them braising in the liquid they release.
 (If you’re using a vegetable that, unlike carrots, is inedible raw, you’ll want to add just enough water to the pan to cover the vegetables when you start cooking.)

 I used small carrots for this – around four inches long and half an inch in diameter, but you can use any kind of carrot you like as long as you cut it down to size.

-- 1/2 pound carrots, peeled and cut into 4-inch lengths
+- ½ pound of carrots, peeled and cut into 4-inch lengths

-- 1 tablespoon vegetable or canola oil, or margarine
+- 1 tablespoon of vegetable or canola oil, or margarine

 Put all ingredients into a saucepan large enough so that the carrots all fit in one layer.
 Turn the heat to medium high, and bring to a simmer.
 Reduce heat to medium-low and cook, stirring and tossing occasionally, until the carrots are cooked through and the pan is dry, around 10 minutes.
 This should, ideally, all happen at the same time - if for some reason the carrots aren't cooked through when the liquid has all evaporated, add a tablespoon of water and continue cooking until the carrots are done.
 Serve immediately.